-Lake Toya's volcanic past, including a recent, powerful eruption that took place in 2000.
-The
+Lake Toya's volcanic past, including a recent,

 After visiting the museum, you'll head out to enjoy two back-to-back hiking trails around active, volcanic ground which will both give you an insight into the destructive power of Mt.
 Usu's 2000 eruption, which you will have learned about at the museum earlier today.
-The first is the Konpira route (4.8 km / 2.9 mile loop), which takes you up past public housing that was damaged by the eruption, and along a highway now buried in volcanic mud.
+The first is the Konpira route (4.8 km / 2.9 mi loop), which takes you up past public housing that was damaged by the eruption, and along a highway now buried in volcanic mud.
 You can also take a peek into Mt.
 Usu's volcanic crater for yourself.
 This route then follows on to the start of the Nishiyama route, which takes you past human sites damaged by the force and heat of the blast.